ibm-cloud-docs/vpc/cr-intro.md

 # About routing tables and routes
 {: #about-custom-routes}

 {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) automatically generates a default routing table for the VPC to manage traffic in the zone.
 By default, this routing table is empty.
-You can add routes to the default routing table, or create one or more custom routing tables and then add routes to these tables.
+You can add routes to the default routing table, or create a custom routing table, and then add routes to the new table.
 For example, if you want a specialized routing policy for a specific subnet, you can create a routing table and associate it with one or more subnets.
 However, if you want to change the default routing policy, which affects all subnets that use the default routing table, then you should add routes to the default routing table.
 {:shortdesc}

 The default routing table functions the same as other routing tables, except that it is created automatically, and is used when you create a subnet without specifying a routing table.